AgileRL/AgileRL/docs/llm_finetuning/llm_checkpoints.rst

     agent.load_checkpoint(path)

     # Inference / evaluation with a checkpoint that may or may not contain
-    # optimizer state — we don't need it:
+    # optimizer state, which we don't need:
     agent.load_checkpoint(path, load_optimizer=False)

 DeepSpeed and Accelerate